On the geography of log-surfaces: Basic notions from log geometry

+Denote by $D$ the associated divisor, i.e., $D=\sum_{i=1}^{n} C_{i}$, and we denote by $t_{k}(\mathcal{D})=t_{k}$ the number of $k$-fold points of $\mathcal{D}$, i.e., points in $X$ where exactly $k$ curves from $\mathcal{D}$ meet.
+The last condition about the connectedness of our arrangement is a technical assumption formulated to avoid possible pathological situations.

-Let $(X,D)$ be a pair with $X$ being a smooth complex projective surface and $D$ be a transversal arrangement of curves.
-Now we associated with the pair $(X,D)$ a log surface.
-To this end, let $\sigma : Y \longrightarrow X$ be the blowing-up of $X$ at all $k$-fold points of $D$ with $k\geq 3$ and let $\widetilde{D}$ be the reduced total transform of $D$ under $\sigma$.
+Let $(X,D)$ be a pair with $X$ being a smooth complex projective surface and $D$ be a divisor associated to a transversal arrangement of curves $\mathcal{D}$\footnote{For simplicity, we will identify transverse arrangements of curves with their corresponding divisors}.
+Now we associate with the pair $(X,D)$ a log-surface.
+To this end, let $\sigma : Y \longrightarrow X$ be the blowing-up of $X$ at all $k$-fold points of $\mathcal{D}$ with $k\geq 3$ and let $\widetilde{D}$ be the reduced total transform of $D$ under $\sigma$.
 Hence, $\widetilde{D}$ includes the exceptional divisors over the $k\geq 3$-fold points.
 Consider now $\widetilde{D}$ as an arrangement contained in $Y$ and observe that $\widetilde{D}$ is a simple normal crossing divisor.
-Then $(Y,\widetilde{D})$ is a log surface associated with the pair $(X, D)$. \begin{proposition}[{\cite[p.
-27]{Urzua}}] In the setting as above, let $(Y, \widetilde{D})$ be a log surface associated with the pair $(X,D)$.
+Then $(Y,\widetilde{D})$ is a log-surface associated with the pair $(X, D)$. \begin{proposition}[{\cite[p.
+27]{Urzua}}] In the setting as above, let $(Y, \widetilde{D})$ be a log-surface associated with the pair $(X,D)$.
 The log Chern numbers of the pair are the following:

 where $g(C)$ denotes the geometric genus of a curve $C$. \end{proposition}